 WICHITA, Kan.
 (AP) _ A new government report shows Kansas is among the largest and fastest growing wind energy markets in the country.

 The Energy Department reported Tuesday that Kansas ranks third among all U.S. states in the percentage of in-state electricity generation from wind power.
-Kansas comes in behind Iowa and South Dakota.
 The state installed 1,441 megawatts of new wind power capacity in 2012, bringing its total capacity to 2,713 megawatts.

 The department says in a news release that Kansas now has enough capacity to generate more than 20 percent of its electricity from wind energy.

 The agency's annual Wind Technologies Market Report says that in 2012 wind energy became the top source of new U.S. electricity generation for the first time.

 Viewers with disabilities can get assistance accessing this station's FCC Public Inspection File by contacting the station with the information listed below.
 Questions or concerns relating to the accessibility of the FCC's online public file system should be directed to the FCC at 888-225-5322, 888-835-5322 (TTY), or firstname.lastname@example.org.